awmckinley/config/modules/diagram/README.md

 # Diagramming and Visualization Tools

-Software for creating, editing, and sharing diagrams, flowcharts, and visual representations.
+Software for creating and sharing diagrams and flowcharts.